Jeff Bezos’ exit is one of many among Amazon’s top ranks

 Bezos anointed Jassy, 53, a long-serving deputy who built and ran the cloud computing division, to take over as CEO.
 Jassy has worked so closely with Bezos that he has been viewed as a “brain double,” helping conceive and spread many of the company’s mechanisms and internal culture.

 Shifts at the top have trickled down.
 With Jassy’s ascent, Amazon Web Services needed a new CEO.
 It hired Adam Selipsky, who ran Tableau, a data visualization company that Salesforce acquired in 2019.
-Selipsky had worked at AWS until 2016, when the cloud business was a less than one-third the size it is now.
+Selipsky had worked at AWS until 2016, when the cloud business was less than one-third the size it is now.

 Dave Clark, who had run Amazon’s logistics and warehousing operations, was promoted to Wilke’s former role, running the company’s entire consumer business.
 He had already taken over responsibility for Amazon’s physical stores after Kessel, an S-team member who started at Amazon in 1999, retired early last year.